 Each year, SIA publishes the leading analysis of the satellite industry’s economic performance.

-The 2016 State of the Satellite Industry Report is SIA’s nineteenth annual summary of the industry.
+The 2017 State of the Satellite Industry Report is SIA’s 20th annual summary of the industry.
 The report is derived from proprietary surveys of satellite companies, in-depth public information, and independent analysis which are combined to assess the performance of four satellite industry sectors: satellite services, satellite manufacturing, satellite launch services, and satellite ground equipment.

-- Satellite Services revenues increased by four percent globally from 2014 to 2015, reaching $127.4 billion, powered by continued growth in consumer satellite television, satellite broadband and Earth observation services.
+- Satellite services revenues remained as the largest industry segment and were consistent from 2015 to 2016, reaching $127.7 billion, powered by consumer satellite television, satellite broadband and Earth observation services.

-- Satellite Ground Equipment revenues rose by one percent over 2014 to reach $58.9 billion.
-Satellite navigation (GNSS) equipment for both consumer and industrial customers represented approximately 53 percent of the overall ground equipment revenue.
+- Satellite Ground Equipment revenues rose by seven percent over 2015 to reach $113.4 billion.
+Satellite navigation (GNSS) equipment for both consumer and industrial customers now includes the entire GNSS segment: stand-alone navigation devices and GNSS chipsets supporting location-based services in mobile devices; traffic information systems; aircraft avionics, maritime, surveying, and rail.

 Archived Annual Report (Click on the Year Below)